ianhomer/maven-version-rules/DEVELOPER.md

 # Release procedure

 Build pipeline builds releases and deploys to package repository for tagged releases.
-This can be triggered with :
+This can be triggered with

-    mvn release:prepare
+    mvn release:prepare && mvn release:clean